Sheldon-Lloyd/Cyber.Beast/comic/makkusu/7/readme.md

 Makkusu tells him that he is a white/green type and doesn't have the affinity to be a broadcaster? spike responds we could use a white type like you especially one so knowledgeable about...
 Makkusu cuts him off turning him down thinking he is on the path to becoming a cybervator(Makkusu later accepts the request  after the CNS championships but maybe it is to late).
 He tells him that he wants to succeed on his own merit.

-Spike tells him that he has tallents that should not be wasted and pasive agressivelly puts down cybervators in general pointing out the cons. he also tells him that he should  not put the on a pedstal like he is worshiping them.
+Spike tells him that he has talents that should not be wasted and passive aggressively puts down cybervators in general pointing out the cons. he also tells him that he should  not put the on a pedestal like he is worshiping them.

-He tells Makkusu to give it another shot but he shouldnt wait on an uncertainty forever Airiona contacts Makkusu asking if he is ready for a match against her someone else or to mine cyber.beast.
+He tells Makkusu to give it another shot but he shouldn't wait on an uncertainty forever Airiona contacts Makkusu asking if he is ready for a match against her someone else or to mine cyber.beast.

 Makkusu: but the first Championship match is about to start.